pasttheboundaries/ptbappstats/README.md

 Which makes those metrics time costly for the monitoring functions that either need to be fast or need to be called frequently.
 But at the same time they might be very usefull for monitoring user activity.
-3) CPUUse is sampled every 0.1 sec.
+3) CpuUse and MemoryUse metrics are sampled every 0.1 sec.
-For functions faster than this resolution metric might collect useless values.
+For functions faster than this resolution, metric might collect useless values.
-Also this metric measures only the kernel process that is spawned by the function, but not the children porcesses.
+Also this metric measures only the kernel process that performs the function calculations, but not the children porcesses.